U.S. Department of State Seal

 • Sirnak province, Hakkari province, and any area within six miles (10 kilometers) of the Syrian border due to terrorism.

-Country Summary: Terrorist groups continue plotting possible attacks in Turkey.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
+Country Summary: Terrorist groups continue plotting possible attacks in Türkiye.
+Terrorists may attack with little or no warning, targeting tourist locations.
+Be cautious in transportation hubs, markets, malls, and government buildings, as well as hotels, clubs, restaurants, places of worship, and parks.
+Be careful in airports and at major events.

-Security forces have detained tens of thousands of individuals, including U.S. citizens, for alleged affiliations with terrorist organizations based on scant or secret evidence and grounds that appear to be politically motivated.
-U.S. citizens have also been subject to travel bans that prevent them from departing Turkey.
-Participation in demonstrations not explicitly approved by the Government of Turkey, as well as criticism of the government (including on social media), can result in arrest.
+Security forces have detained tens of thousands of people, including U.S. citizens, for alleged ties to terrorist groups based on scant or secret evidence and grounds that appear to be politically motivated.
+U.S. citizens have also been subject to exit bans that prevent them from departing Türkiye.
+Protests not approved by the Turkish government can lead to arrest, as can criticizing the government, including on social media.

-Read the country information page for additional information on travel to Turkey.
+Read the country information page for additional information on travel to Türkiye.

 • Stay alert in locations frequented by tourists.